-Model policy for Women in India
+Model Policy for Women in Police in India

 Increasing the numbers and role of women in police has slowly, albeit firmly, gained policy recognition in India.
 Through several initiatives, the Government of India reiterates gender diversity in policing as an important measure for affording greater protection to, and preventing crimes against, women, and for “improving the image of the police...and making the police station a gender-sensitive place.”3 In 2009, it laid down 33% as the benchmark target for women’s representation in the police.4 Apart from the Union Territories, nine states have adopted 33% reservation,5 five states 30%,6 Bihar 38%, and five states have

 less than 30% reservation.7 Nine states have not set a target.8

 Despite these policy commitments and guidelines, targets remain very much on paper.
 As of January 2017, women make up only 7.28% of the total police strength in India.11 Some states fare better – Tamil Nadu (15.97%), Himachal Pradesh (12.25%) and Maharashtra (11.62%).
 Others have a long way to go – Assam, Uttar Pradesh, and Bihar are at less than five per cent.
 A breakdown of the numbers reveals women are concentrated at lower ranks, with very few at important operational positions such as officer in charge of districts or police stations.